 Why study Studio Art at UTSC?

-• Strong community: Studio Art at UTSC combines the exceptional academic resources of the University of Toronto with a close-knit and vibrant community where you will receive special attention and mentorship from a diverse faculty of award-winning, internationally renowned artists.
+- Studio Art at UTSC combines the world-class academic resources of the University of Toronto with a close-knit and vibrant student community where you will receive special attention and mentorship from a diverse faculty of award-winning, internationally-renowned practicing artists.

 Should you have any questions regarding the Studio program at the University of Toronto Scarborough, please send us an email.

 Adam David Brown | Assistant Professor, Teaching Stream

 Marla Hlady | Associate Professor, Program Director